 Rizzoli & Isles: Jane Rizzoli/Maura Isles (There's definite chemistry between the two of them, although I'd prefer to read stories where they recognise that the other is the one person they'd be that way inclined for rather than stories where they were already aware of their homosexuality; aside from the fact that they're canonically established as straight in the series, I think it makes it more meaningful if the story explores them realising how they feel and gives them time to get used to it before they 'dive in')

-Star Trek: Most of the canonically-established couples in the series- Picard/Crusher, Riker/Troi, Paris/Torres, Janeway/Chakotay and Kira/Odo- are fine, but I also enjoy a good Archer/T'Pol or Data/Tasha Yar fic if it's properly explored, and I'll accept stories featuring Seven of Nine with either the Doctor or Janeway (They had an interesting connection if its handled properly; what can I say?) so long as Chakotay doesn't come across as the bad guy in his and Seven's relationship (Assuming anyone looks at that rather than the story being an AU where they never got together)
+Star Trek: Most of the canonically-established couples in the series- Picard/Crusher, Riker/Troi, Paris/Torres, Janeway/Chakotay and Kira/Odo- are fine, but I also enjoy a good Archer/T'Pol or Data/Tasha Yar fic if it's properly explored, and I'll accept stories featuring Seven of Nine with either the Doctor or Janeway (They had an interesting connection if it's handled properly) so long as Chakotay doesn't come across as the bad guy in his and Seven's relationship (Assuming anyone looks at that rather than the story being an AU where they never got together; I just felt that plot twist came a bit out of the blue, particularly given how quickly it ended in the novels after they got back to Earth)

 Supernatural: Dean Winchester/Bela Talbot (I don't really get why people disliked Bela when she was in the show; consdering what we learned about her past and the reasons she got into the supernatural in the first place, I feel like she got the short end of the stick and deserves another chance at redemption, to say nothing of her being a rather interesting character with a unique- albeit somewhat warped- perspective on the supernatural the Winchesters face)

-Terminator: John Connor/Cameron (The irony of this pairing isn't lost on me- the future leader of humanity against the machines falling in love with a machine?-, but I think it works)
+Terminator: John Connor/Cameron (The irony of this pairing isn't lost on me- the future leader of humanity against the machines falling in love with a machine?-, but I think it works if handled properly)

 Twilight: Bella/Edward (The relationship had its problems in canon- Bella being overly dependent on Edward, Edward being overly controlling-, but I think the 'vampire-in-love-with-a-human' idea has potential to be more interesting in the right kind of AU; making them human takes away the fundamental essence of the whole series, but stories that give their relationship more depth than the "If you loved me you'd turn me" argument/ultimatum can be interesting, such as in the AU fic "Bonne Foi")